vishwnayani/IR-ViT-MSF/README.md

 ---

 ## 🧰 Installation
-The experiment was run using Kaggle notebook.
+The experiment was run using Kaggle notebook using GPU P100.
 Similar environment can be set up using:
 <pre lang="markdown">  !pip install -r requirements.txt </pre>

 ---